ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 The example in {{ex-eat-2}} illustrates the inclusion of a JSON measured component inside a JSON EAT.

-The example uses TBD2 as the `content-type` value of the `measurements-format` entry.
+This example uses TBD2 as the `content-type` value of the `measurements-format` entry.
 (This will change to the value assigned by IANA to the `mc+json` Content-Format.)

 ~~~ cbor-edn